What does an audio interface do? That’s a loaded baked potato, but a great question nonetheless!

-I mostly just got by that semester, while still making some decent music.
+I mostly just got by that semester, while still making some good music.
 The problem was that I didn’t utilize all of the tools that my professor asked.
 Thus, I got a C instead of an A or B. Whomp.

 Still, I had a lot of fun in the studio after hours, and got spooked out a couple of times.
 There’s something really eerie about recording music in a quiet room with no one around at dusk.
 The studio had those horizontal windows that were positioned towards the top of the wall.
 The ones where you can see that it’s getting dark but you really can’t actually see anything going on outside.
 Thinking back on my first experiences in college brings back some really bittersweet memories, and a lot of nostalgia.